haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/restraints_cli.md

 ## Z surface restraints

-The `z_surface_restraints` subcommand generates both z-surfaces (x,y plans at a given z coordinate) and corresponding based on input pdb structure and residue selection.
+The `z_surface_restraints` subcommand generates both z-surfaces (x,y plans at a given z coordinate) and corresponding based on input PDB structure and residue selection.
-This is usefull to mimic membranes and make sure the protein will stay in the in place.
+This is useful to mimic membranes and make sure the protein will stay in the plan.

 **Usage:**
 ```bash